Aminjahanimajd/Amin-Data-Portfolio/Tele_Customer_Churn/README.md

 📬 Contact

 Developed by Amin — 2nd year BSc Data Analysis, University of Messina.
-For inquiries, please reach out via GitHub or LinkedIn.
+For inquiries, please reach out via GitHub or [Linkdin](https://www.linkedin.com/in/mohammadamin-jahanimajd-481b6033a/).